Higher Raw Material Grades To Fit Your Advancing Process

 Antibodies are essential in cell and gene therapy manufacturing, from cellular activation and isolation to phenotypic and functional characterization.
 Our team of dedicated experts will work with you to develop a GMP antibody from scratch to your exact specifications.
 Alternatively, convert an antibody from RUO to GMP and have confidence in a consistent and scalable supply.

-The TcBuster™ gene delivery system is the basis for our cell engineering services for everything from proof-of-concept work through process development and contract manufacturing.
+Realize the potential of genome engineering by partnering with our experts.
+Engineer any cell type including T cells, NK cells, and iPSC with our non-viral TcBuster™ gene delivery system.
+The TcBuster™ gene delivery system is the basis for our cell engineering services for everything from proof-of-concept work through process development.
 From the outset we will work with you to build in the flexibility needed to meet the demands of scaling to commercialization.
-As a contract development and manufacturing organization (CDMO), we offer in-house process development for gene modified therapies, GMP patient sample processing for Phase I and Phase II clinical trials, and GMP cell product manufacturing.

 Ensuring compliance with all relevant guidelines from governing authorities is time consuming considering the evolving guidelines and geographical differences.
 Count on our team of over 120 quality and regulatory employees to ensure that you can move into regulatory agency submissions without disrupting your process.